-Safety First ......Don't assume anything......
+Safety First ......Don't assume anything.....
 Always double check.
 If in doubt, ask someone who is QUALIFIED to assist you in the subject.
+Please contact us if you need help, if you have a complaint, or if you have suggestions to help us improve our products or services.